 Factum’s purpose-built flatbed printer has been designed in-house to print in multiple layers across large surfaces.
 Using a traditional method of registration, the colour and the relief are perfectly aligned, ensuring that the appearance of the facsimile is entirely faithful to the original.
 Multiple layers of over-printing ensure that the tone and hue of each colour corresponds precisely to the colour of the original.
 The final stage is varnishing and hand finishing.

-An second facsimile of Caravaggio's Burial of St. Lucy has also been made for the Church of Santa Lucia alla Badia.
+A second facsimile of Caravaggio's Burial of St. Lucy was also made for the Church of Santa Lucia alla Badia.
 On December 4th 2020, the original painting was brought back to Syracuse and installed in the location for which it was created, the Basilica of Santa Lucia al Sepolcro.

 Colour prints next to a section of the 3D-printed relief surface © Oak Taylor Smith for Factum Foundation